The main task of IDM in your 7.3 Powerstroke’s engine is to send high voltage signals to the injectors.

 But the list of signs and symptoms does not end there.
 Read the next part to get a clear picture.

-What Are the Symptoms Of A 7.3 Powerstroke Bad IDM?
+What Are the Symptoms Of 7.3 Powerstroke IDM Failure?

 Know how to detect a bad 7.3 IDM by reading the symptoms explained in this part without skipping.
 It can save you a lot of trouble.